willyzhang109/MathProver1/README.md

 -- EVOLVE-BLOCK-END
 ```

-The complete and verified proof returned by the agent after 6 loops, with no "sorry" lemmas or new axioms introduced:
+The complete and verified proof returned by the agent after 6 loops (with no "sorry" lemmas or new axioms introduced), which can be fed to any Lean 4 compiler for verification:
 ```lean
 import Mathlib
 open Multiset